 As we know, sentences are divided into many types, and the compound sentence is one.
 Compound sentences play a significant role in explaining a thing more elaborately.
 A compound sentence consists of two independent clauses by joining coordinating conjunction (and, but, or).
 A clause is a group of words that has an independent meaning.

 Sometimes many of us think that a compound sentence is complicated to understand.
-It’s effortless to understand.
-Without wasting time, let us know the definition of a compound sentence.
+But it’s too difficult to understand.
+However, without wasting time, let us know the definition of a compound sentence.

 A compound sentence is a type of sentence that consists of two independent clauses with a coordinating conjunction (and, but, or).
 In other words, we can say a compound sentence has two main clauses joined by a comma and a coordinating conjunction or semicolon.

 We can also make a compound sentence by joining two simple sentences with a comma and a coordinating conjunction.
-Let us see some examples to get a clear picture about it:
+Let us see some examples to get a clear idea of it:

 - I prepare for dinner, and I enjoy the wedding party.

 - She knew how to fix the issue, but she refused to do it.

 - You will have to do the proper diet, or your weight will be increased.

 - Make a good study plan; you fail the examination.